 (…existing texts)

-An HE AP may transmit a Basic Trigger frame, BQRP Trigger frame or a BSRP Trigger frame that contains one or more RUs for random access.
+An HE AP may transmit a Basic Trigger frame, a(#16668) BQRP Trigger frame or a BSRP Trigger frame that contains one or more RUs for random access.

-NOTE—Trigger frame variants other than Basic, BQRP or BSRP shall carry RA-RUs.
+An AP that sends a Trigger frame variant other than Basic, BQRP, or BSRP shall not set the AID12 subfield of any User Info field of the frame equal to 0 or 2045. (#16668)

 (…existing texts)